aetosdios27/Zerodha-Website-Clone/README.md

 A simple clone of the Zerodha website built with HTML and CSS.
 This project replicates the UI of India's largest stock broker's website as a front-end development exercise.

+## Live Demo

+You can view the live demo of the Zerodha website clone here: [Zerodha Clone](https://aetosdios27.github.io/Zerodha-Website-Clone/)

 ## Features
 - Responsive design
 - Clean UI matching Zerodha's aesthetic